HiPP Hypoallergenic vs. HiPP Anti-Reflux

 Acid reflux in babies, also called infant reflux, is when a baby spits up from food moving back up the digestive tract.
-Acid reflux can affect all ages, but for babies, it can be hard to determine if your little one has reflux or if they’re spitting up like expected.
+This can cause discomfort and irritation, especially if the acid comes into contact with the baby's throat or mouth.
+Reflux is a common problem in infants, affecting around 40-65% of otherwise healthy, full-term babies.
+A number of factors can contribute to reflux in babies, including a weak muscle at the top of the stomach (the lower esophageal sphincter), an overproduction of gastric acid, and an immature digestive system.
+Reflux is more likely to occur in babies lying down or having just finished feeding.
+Acid reflux can affect all ages, but it can be challenging to determine if your little one has reflux or if they’re spitting up like expected.

 The symptoms of reflux in babies are: